ViewComfy/ViewComfy/README.md

 VIEWCOMFY_CLIENT_SECRET="<your client secret>"
 ```

-Once you are done, the app will send a request to your viewcomfy deployment every time you click generate.
+Once you are done, the app will send a request to your ViewComfy deployment every time you click generate.

 ### Deploy the ViewComfy app